Being in control

 Taking good videos

-Not something I've done that much of (I use my cameras for occasional video
+Not something I've done all that much of (I use my cameras for occasional

-clips and have got quite good at editing and joining clips in Sony Vegas) but
+video clips and have got quite good at editing and joining clips in Magix

 Think carefully about what works professionally, on TV and in